- Install the marimo operator on your CKS cluster (for cluster administrators).

 Install the marimo CLI plugin

-The CLI plugin is the fastest way to run notebooks.
-It handles manifest generation, port forwarding, and credential management automatically.
-To install the marimo CLI plugin, run the following commands:-
+The CLI plugin is the quickest way to run notebooks.
+It handles manifest generation, port forwarding, and credential management automatically, so most researchers interact with marimo on CKS through this plugin.
+To install the marimo CLI plugin, installkubectl-marimo:

 Run a marimo notebook on CKS

-After installing the operator and CLI plugin, you can run marimo notebooks.
+After installing the operator and CLI plugin, you can run marimo notebooks on your cluster.
+This section walks through opening a notebook in the marimo editor and confirms what happens when you start and stop a session.
 If you’re new to marimo, you can use one of the pre-written CPU or GPU notebooks.
 For more information about these example notebooks, go to the marimo operator examples page.CPU notebookGPU notebook

 -

-EXAMPLE_NOTEBOOK.pywith the path to a marimo notebook.
+[EXAMPLE-NOTEBOOK].pywith the path to a marimo notebook.
 If you don’t have a marimo notebook, you can create a file with a.pyextension to use as a starting point.
-You can also use one of the pre-written notebooks mentioned above, such as the CPU or GPU notebook.
+You can also use one of the preceding pre-written notebooks, such as the CPU or GPU notebook.
+This command does the following:- Uploads your notebook to the cluster.

 - Provides a URL where you can access your notebook.
 Your notebook opens at

-ctrl-Cand selecting to delete the pod, the plugin:- Syncs changes you made to your notebook back to your local machine
+ctrl-Cand choose to delete the pod, the plugin:- Syncs changes you made to your notebook back to your local machine.

 -

-To edit a notebook without storage sync and management, run the following command:
+To edit a notebook without storage sync and management:

-marimo-operator will sandbox your environments through the marimo sandbox specification.Configuration fields
+marimo-operator sandboxes your environments through the marimo sandbox specification.Configuration fields

 | Field | Description | Default |